tigergraph/CoPilot/README.md

 ### Configure Weights and Biases
 If you wish to log the test results to Weights and Biases (and have the correct credentials setup above), the final parameter to `run_tests.sh` automatically defaults to true.
 If you wish to disable Weights and Biases logging, use `false`.

+### Add Your Own Test Suite
+To add a new InquiryAI test suite to TigerGraph CoPilot, read the documentation [here](./docs/DeveloperGuide.md#adding-a-new-test-suite).

+# Contributing
+If you would like to contribute to TigerGraph CoPilot, please read the documentation [here](./docs/Contributing.md).